Bohdan Vesolovsky: Biography

-He was born in Vienna.
-After the First World War his family moved to Stryi, Poland.
-He studied at the Faculty of Law of Lviv University (graduated in 1937) and Stryi branch of Mykola Lysenko Higher Music Institute.
-He also graduated from the Consular Academy in Vienna in 1939.
+Bohdan Ostapovich Vesolovsky was born in Vienna.
+After World War I, his family moved to Stryi, then within in the Second Polish Republic.
+He studied at the Faculty of Law of Lviv University, where he graduated in 1937, and the Stryi branch of Mykola Lysenko Higher Music Institute.
+He graduated from the Consular Academy in Vienna in 1939.

-At the age of 16 he started writing music, at the age of 22 he wrote one of his most popular songs - "There will come another time" (Прийде ще час).
-Already the first musical works brought Bohdan Vesolovsky fame.
-In the 1930s, together with the violinist Leonid Yablonsky and the accordionist Anatoliy Kos-Anatolsky, he was a member of Jablonsky Jazz Chapel (Yabtso-Jazz; the soloist was Iryna Yarosevych).
-The jazz band was a great success at parties of Lviv youth of the interwar period, in particular at corporate balls.
+At the age of 16 Vesolovsky started to compose music, and by the age of 22 he had written one of his most popular songs, 'There will come another time' (Прийде ще час).
+His early works made the young composer famous.
+In the 1930s, together with the singer Iryna Yarosevych, the violinist Leonid Yablonsky, and the accordionist Anatoliy Kos-Anatolsky, Vesolovsky was a member of Jablonsky Jazz Chapel.
+The band was a success at parties held by the youth of Lviv in the interwar period, in particular at corporate balls.

-During World War II he was an officer in Austria-German boundary.
-Since 1949 lived in Canada.
-In Canada Bohdan Vesolovsky worked as a chief-editor of Ukrainian version of Radio Canada International in Montreal.
-In 1960 Vesolovsky was allowed to visit USSR.
-Vesolovsky died in Monreal were was buried.
-Upon 20 years reburied in Stryi according to his testament.
+During World War II, Vesolovsky served as an officer for the Austria-German border service.
+In 1949 he moved to Canada, where he worked as the editorin-chief of the Ukrainian version of Radio Canada International in Montreal.
+In 1960 Vesolovsky was allowed to visit the USSR.
+He died in Monreal.
+20 years later his ashes went returned to Stryi.

 Legacy

-According to Bohdan Vesolovsky, the immediate impetus of his composing skills was the lack of Ukrainian entertainment music.
+According to Vesolovsky, the immediate impetus of his composing skills was the lack of Ukrainian entertainment music.
 At that time, Polish music dominated.

-Only quality could compete with it.
-The song heritage of the composer includes more than 130 works.
-Songs of the first (Lviv) period are mainly tango, foxtrot, light waltz.
+Vesolovsky is known to have written more than 130 works.
+Songs of his first (Lviv) period are mainly of the tango, foxtrot, and light waltz variety.
 The lyrics of these songs was mostly about love.
-In the following years, the songs acquired a bright civic sound ("Fly, sad song" and "Charm of the Carpathian Mountains").
+In the following years, his songs, such as 'Fly, sad song' and 'Charm of the Carpathian Mountains' were brighter-sounding.

-After the World War II songs by Vesolovsky were forbidden in USSR, though were performed anonymously.
-The revival of Veselovsky's music in Ukraine rises in 2000s.
-In 2001, with the participation of the composer's wife Olena Vesolovska (Zalizniak), the first collection of Vesolovsky's songs was published, which included 56 works.
-Late a famous Ukrainian singer Oleh Skrypka recorded two albums based on Vesolovsky's songs found in Toronto - "My Heart is Vulnerable" (2009) and "Dahlia" (2011).
+After World War II, Vesolovsky's songs were forbidden in the USSR, though were they were still performed anonymously.
+A revival of his music in Ukraine occurred during the 2000s.
+In 2001, with the participation of the composer's wife Olena Vesolovska, the first collection of Vesolovsky's songs was published, which included 56 works.
+The Ukrainian singer Oleh Skrypka has recorded two albums based on songs discovered in Toronto—'My Heart is Vulnerable' (2009), and 'Dahlia' (2011).

-Since 2015 an annual Music festival in memory of Vesolovsky took place in Ukraine.
+Since 2015 an annual festival in memory of Vesolovsky has taken place in Ukraine.